 If you’re looking for a beautiful park for a stroll then look no further than Parc de Cinquantenaire.

 It is so peaceful and relaxing walking around the grounds here, but no matter where you walk here you’ll be drawn to the Triumphal Arch in the middle.
+As you can see, the gardens are beautifully made up and there’s a giant Belgique flag in the middle arch.

 10. Sink a few beers at the Delirium Café